Distress Flare & Distress Signal

 Use flares only in an emergency.
-Always read the manufacturer’s instructions before using flares.
+Always read the manufacturer’s instructions before using flares as a safety measure.
 Aerial flares should be fired at an angle into the wind.
 If the wind is strong, the firing angle must be reduced.

-Flares should be kept within reach and stored vertically in a cool, dry place (such as a watertight container) to keep them in good working condition.
+Flares should be located within reach and stored vertically in a cool, dry place (such as a watertight container) to keep them in good working condition.

-When buying distress flares, look for a Transport Canada (canadian coast guard) approval stamp or label.
+When buying distress flares, look for a Transport Canada (canadian coast guard) approved stamp or label.

-A common feature of all distress flares is that they are valid four years from the date of manufacture, which is stamped on every flare.
+An other common feature of distress flares is that they are valid four years from the date of manufacture, which is stamped on every flare.
 Ask the manufacturer how to dispose of your outdated flares.

 Visual signals are not required for boats up to 6m and for human-powered boats.
 Distress flares are not required for a boat that will never be more than one nautical mile (1.852 km) from shore, has no sleeping quarters or is engaged in an official competition or in final preparation for an official competition.